without Internet Explorer,

 in 1280 x 960 resolution

 I approached metal by way of King Crimson, of all things.
 Tried to find things following its blueprint but heavier.
 By the time I was entrenched in the genre I had realized that KC is rather hard to rip off... and was musically enriched by the whole experience.

-I write a great deal of reviews and review-like content on my blog, but due to the fact that most of the albums I discuss are already heavily reviewed on MA, you will see few of them here.
-For those you do, note my rating system:
+I write a great deal of reviews and review-like content on my blog, but due to the fact that many of the albums I discuss are already heavily reviewed on MA, you will see few of them here.
+In recent years I have come to dislike assigning number ratings to things as subjective as music, but I used to use this rating system:

 100 - Absolute perfection for all, as to be expected

 90-99 - An essential release for everyone who can get their hands on it, nearly absolute perfection for fans of the genre.

 80-89 - Definitely worth obtaining, not entirely necessary.
 Essential for fans of the genre.

 70-79 - Possibly a good purchase, perhaps a mediocre album that has one shining aspect.
 Definitely worth obtaining for genre/band fans, though.